QCRMut: Quantum Circuit Random Mutant generator tool: Tool Abstraction

-After defining our tool and identifying its unique features, we have highlighted its ability to preserve a specific position in a quantum circuit without undergoing mutation.
-Let this be our first definition in the development of our tool.
+After defining some of our tool insights and identifying its unique features, we have highlighted its ability to preserve a specific position in a quantum circuit without undergoing mutation.
+To implement this feature, we considered two different approaches.
+One option was to add an attribute to the \lstinline|QuantumCircuit| class to indicate the immutable positions within the instruction list.
+However, this approach would require modifications whenever mutations occur.

-To achieve this feature, we considered two different options.
-One of these options was to add an attribute to the \lstinline|QuantumCircuit| class indicating the position for the input in the instruction list.
-However, this approach may require modification when mutated.
-Instead, we decided to implement this feature differently.
-We will create the \lstinline|PlaceHolder| class as a child of the \lstinline|CircuitInstruction| class.
-This will allow us to introduce immutable elements into our circuits, and we can even name them as desired.
-It will help us identify them when we decide to replace them with the real input or subroutine.
-The chosen option will preserve the \lstinline|QuantumCircuit| class, treating this position like any other \lstinline|CircuitInstruction|.
-This will provide us with the capability of visualisation when representing the circuit, which will assist us in metamorphic testing.

-The definition can be found in Listing~\ref{lst:placeholderDef}.
-Here, we can observe the differences between the classes \lstinline| CircuitInstruction| and \lstinline|Instruction|.
-The class \lstinline|Instruction| will hold the name of the instruction, which, in basic terms, is the name of the gate and some basic data.
-However, the \lstinline|CircuitInstruction| class will have the instruction defined as before and where it applies.
-As a clarification, \lstinline|qubits| and \lstinline|clbits| are attributes of \lstinline|QuantumCircuit| as a list of their respective classes.
-Each qubit or classical bit have an specific name which depends on the way we created our quantum circuit.
-For example, one qubit could be seen as \lstinline|Qubit(QuantumRegister(2, 'q'), 0)|, but the same qubit could be called \lstinline|Qubit(QuantumRegister(2, 's'), 0)| depending on the creation process.
+Instead, we chose a different path.
+We initially aimed to create an abstract class, \lstinline|PlaceHolder|, as a child of \lstinline|CircuitInstruction|.
+This would allow us to introduce immutable elements into our circuits and assign custom names for easier instantiation.
+This approach preserves the integrity of \lstinline|QuantumCircuit| by treating the placeholder positions like any other instruction, while excluding them from the mutation set.
+However, in Qiskit 1.x, the \lstinline|CircuitInstruction| class has been marked as a final class in Python due to its new implementation.
+Consequently, we adapted our approach: instead of using an abstract class, we implemented a method under an analogous name.
+This method generates an empty circuit instruction at the desired position with the specified name, maintaining the full intended functionality.
+We note the importance of the name provided, as it acts as the key for swapping the placeholder with the desired quantum subroutine.

 Another principle guiding our tool is to generate only mutated quantum circuits that are correct by construction.
 Let us first provide a couple of definitions that will help us achieve this goal.
 Then, we will need to work with our mutation operators and ensure that once they are applied, the produced circuit is correct.